polvo/polvo/README.md

 # What the ★★★★?

-Polvo is an application assembler for the browser.
+Polvo is built system and an application assembler for the browser.

 *Yet another one*.